 If you’re set on a Wunda Chair among all of the variations of Pilates chairs out there, then it’s hard to beat what Balanced Body’s take on Joe Pilates’ original design has to offer.

-Aside from offering a sturdy high-quality build, and all the standard bells and whistles you'd want in a Wunda chair, there's one thing that really puts Balanced Body's model ahead of the rest.
+Aside from offering a sturdy high-quality build, and all the standard bells and whistles you’d want in a Wunda chair, there’s one thing that really puts Balanced Body’s model on a whole new level above the rest.

-This one advantage lies in the fact that this Wunda chair is actually entirely modular.
-This means you'll be able to upgrade it into a combo chair or even an "electric chair" down the line.
-As your Pilates abilities progress, this Wunda chair will grow with you.
+This one advantage that makes this chair such a great piece lies in the fact that this Wunda chair is actually entirely modular.
+This means you’ll be able to upgrade it into a combo chair or even an “electric chair” down the line and make it usable for certain exercises.
+As your Pilates abilities skill levels progress, this Wunda chair will grow with you.

 What I Like About It

-- Tried & true classical design with beautiful and sturdy maple hardwood and functional upholstered padding.
+- Tried & true classical design with beautiful and sturdy maple hardwood and functional upholstered padding on the seat board.

 - Completely modular setup that grows along with you as your abilities progress, with the option to customize your chair for a truly tailored Pilates workout.

-- A sleek aesthetic that helps this Pilates chair fit well in just about any home.
+- A sleek aesthetic that makes this Pilates chair a good option for home workouts as it is easy to move and can fit well in small spaces.

 - 10 years of limited warranty backed by a trusted & reputable brand.